infinum/dotnet-handbook/Testing/Unit tests.md

 The idea behind unit testing is to split the code into the smallest logical chunks - called _units_ - and test their functionalities separately.
 This means that the unit tests should be as simple as possible and cover only the functionality of that unit.

 Their simplicity makes running all unit tests in a project quick and easy, which is why we should be checking them periodically during development time and especially before publishing our branch and creating a PR.
-We can go even further with that idea.
-By integrating test runs in the CI/CD pipelines and PR merge requirements we cannot forget to run them before sharing the code with others!
+We can go even further with that idea - by integrating test runs in the CI/CD pipelines and PR merge requirements we cannot forget to run them before sharing the code with others!

 Detailed unit tests help us validate that our code snippets do what they were meant to do, but they won't validate that we've implemented the requested functionalities successfully.
 To do that, all our units must work together, which is why we have other types of tests like [integration](integration-tests) and [UI](ui-tests) tests.